These terms and conditions govern your use of the website alphaminr.com and its related

 Other Investments.

-As of March 31, 2025, United has equity investments in a number of companies including a multinational airline holding company, an independent air carrier and others with emerging technologies and sustainable solutions.
+As of September 30, 2025, United has equity investments in a number of companies including a multinational airline holding company, an independent air carrier and others with emerging technologies and sustainable solutions.
 None of these investments have readily determinable fair values.
 We account for these investments at cost less impairment, adjusted for observable price changes in orderly transactions for an identical or similar investment of the same issuer.
-As of March 31, 2025, the carrying value of these investments was $
+As of September 30, 2025, the carrying amount of these investments was $

 million.